tencentyun/intlcloud-documents/yehe_doc/安全/云防火墙/操作指南/告警中心/页面功能介绍/攻击拦截统计_intl_en.md

 ::: ① Batch resolve events
 You can click **Block all**, **Block**, or **Ignore** for selected events.

->?These buttons are only available when one or more events are selected.
+<dx-alert infotype="notice">These buttons are only available when one or more events are selected.</dx-alert>

 :::
 ::: ② Filter events by conditions